juanma-wp/enterprise-block-editor/Module 9 Performance and Optimization/01 Optimizing JavaScript for Gutenberg.md

 # Optimizing JavaScript for Gutenberg

+In this lesson, we'll explore essential techniques for optimizing JavaScript performance in the WordPress Block Editor (Gutenberg).
+We'll cover the block rendering lifecycle, code splitting, lazy loading with the Script Modules API, bundle size optimization, and effective caching strategies.
+These practices are crucial for creating responsive, efficient blocks that enhance the editing experience while maintaining optimal performance.

 ## The Block Rendering Cycle in the Block Editor

 Gutenberg, the WordPress Block Editor, follows a structured rendering cycle for blocks.
 Understanding this cycle is crucial for identifying opportunities to optimize performance.
 The rendering cycle involves the following stages: